gmhafiz/go8/README.md

     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:86 >  routes={"method":"PUT","path":"/api/v1/books/{id}"} service=go8
     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:86 >  routes={"method":"DELETE","path":"/api/v1/books/{id}"} service=go8
     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:86 >  routes={"method":"GET","path":"/swagger"} service=go8

 To use, follow examples in the `examples/` folder

     curl --location --request GET 'http://localhost:3080/api/v1/books'

+# Tools

+While the above quickstart is sufficient to start the API, some tools are included for easier task management.

+A. This project uses [Task](https://github.com/go-task/task) to handle various tasks such as migration, generation of swagger docs, build and run the app.
+It is essentially a [sh interpreter ](https://github.com/mvdan/sh).
+Only requirement is to download the binary and append to your `PATH` variable.
+  - Install task runner binary bash script:

+    sudo ./scripts/install-task.sh

+This installs `task` to `/usr/local/bin/task` so `sudo` is needed.

+`Task` tasks are defined inside `Taskfile.yml` file.
+A list of tasks available can be viewed with:

+    task -l   # or
+    task list

 ## Migration